 This form of

-selectresult, occurrences of the first column value (the target) are replaced by the second column value (the substitute) within the current
+ts_rewriteaccepts a starting query and a SQL select command, which is given as a text string.
+The select must yield two columns of tsquery type.
+For each row of the select result, occurrences of the first column value (the target) are replaced by the second column value (the substitute) within the current query value.
+For example:

 CREATE TABLE aliases (t tsquery PRIMARY KEY, s tsquery); INSERT INTO aliases VALUES('a', 'c'); SELECT ts_rewrite('a & b'::tsquery, 'SELECT t,s FROM aliases'); ts_rewrite ------------ 'b' & 'c'

 Note that when multiple rewrite rules are applied in this way, the order of application can be important; so in practice you will want the source query to ORDER BY some ordering key.

 Let's consider a real-life astronomical example.
 We'll expand query supernovae using table-driven rewriting rules:

 CREATE TABLE aliases (t tsquery primary key, s tsquery); INSERT INTO aliases VALUES(to_tsquery('supernovae'), to_tsquery('supernovae|sn')); SELECT ts_rewrite(to_tsquery('supernovae & crab'), 'SELECT * FROM aliases'); ts_rewrite --------------------------------- 'crab' & ( 'supernova' | 'sn' )